jorgeiglesiasc/advanced-rfsoc-front-end/README.md

 *Figure 2: General block diagram GNSS-SDR open-source project.*

 ### RFSoC
-ZYNQ Ultrascale+ RFSoC processor takes advantage of the high signal acquisition performance that Field Programmable Gate Arrays (FPGAs) provides and the computing power that Central Processing Units (CPUs) offers.
+ZYNQ Ultrascale+ RFSoC processor takes advantage of the high signal acquisition performance that Field Programmable Gate Arrays (FPGAs) provides and the computing power that Central Processing Units (CPUs) offers [1][2][7][11][12][13][17].
 A SoC is an integrated circuit that brings together all the necessary components to process the received signal on a single piece of silicon.
 The RFSoC device is mainly divided by two parts: the Processing System (PS) and the Programmable Logic (PL).
 The PS is the equivalent of the CPU and the PL of the FPGA.
 The PL can be reprogrammed using Very High Speed Integrated Circuit Hardware Description Language (VHDL).
-The integrated ADCs are capable of sampling signals up to 5 GSPS, and that is the reason why it is used for this project, since it is possible to sample radio signals directly from the antenna without any external front-end.
+The integrated ADCs [10] are capable of sampling signals up to 5 GSPS, and that is the reason why it is used for this project, since it is possible to sample radio signals directly from the antenna without any external front-end.
 Each ADC has a Digital Downconverter (DDC) to perform the translation of a high frequency RF signal to baseband.
 The PS executes instructions of an operating system and/or an application written with PYNQ.
 The PS incorporates the multiple processor cores of a Multi-Processor SoC (MPSoC).
 The architecture includes a quad-core APU, a dual-core RPU, a PMU and a CSU, and also contains local memories, interconnects and peripheral interfaces.
-Figure 3 shows the RFSoC4x2 development board used.
+Figure 3 shows the RFSoC4x2 [18] development board used.
 ![rfsoc4x2](figures/rfsoc4x2.png)
 *Figure 3: RFSoC4x2 development board components.*